sinahuster/CS50-notes-and-code/notes/week4.md

 5. cp.c - Copies a file.

 6. copy.c - Capitilises a copy of a string without memory errors

+7. helpers.c within filter-more - applys filters to images (BMPs).